MorphStore/LCTL/doc/guide.md

 The general transformation from the language to the intermediate layer is explained in the following section.

 ## Transformation from Model to Intermediate Representation <a name="TransformationfromModeltoIntermediateRepresentation"></a>
 In general, to transform a format model tree to its intermediate representation template specialization is used.
 This means, that a standard transformation rule is given for each tree node and several rules for [partial and full specializations](https://www.heise.de/developer/artikel/Einfuehrung-in-die-Template-Spezialisierung-6118187.html).

+### The Starting Point: Transformation of the ColumnFormat
 For the transformation process an ```Analyzer``` struct is used.
 The general transformation rule defined in ```transformations/intermediate/Analyzer.h``` leads to a ```FAILURE<...>``` node, which might be used for reasons of debugging:
 ```cpp
 template <class collate_t>
   struct Analyzer{